sandipde/Interactive-Sketchmap-Visualizer/README.md

      :              :

+We support both neumerical and Categorical data.
+See example/Pyrole.dat for example.
 The trajectory files are read through ase interface.
 All the formats supported by ase are naturally supported from now on.
 Get the full list of supported input from https://wiki.fysik.dtu.dk/ase/ase/io/io.html